 in the mind

 Which quotes the final line of “Black Birds and Other Birds” by Fran Claggett-Holland.

-Finally, I’ll occasionally post haiku that I’m writing not primarily as a part of this daily haiku exercise, but for two other projects I’ll be working on in 2022:
+Finally, I’ll occasionally post haiku that I’m writing not primarily as a part of this daily haiku exercise, but for three other projects I’ll be working on in 2022:

 Write a Haiku with Basho and Freeman